 Visiting Research students who are part of a collaborative research project in general bring their own funding.
-If necessary, the host Unit may support the visiting research student with travel, accommodation and a daily allowance, in accordance with OIST PRP Chapter 29.
+If necessary, the host unit may support the Visiting Research Student with travel, accommodation and a per diem payment, in accordance with OIST PRP Chapter 29.
+Visiting Research Students who reside in Okinawa but outside of OIST receive an Internship Allowance on a workday basis instead of a per diem payment.